lmist/grex/README.md

 - [ ] move to an ORM instead of raw SQL
 - [ ] error handling (db connection)
 - [ ] monadic null checks
+- [ ] some logging would be nice

+- [ ] CA Certificate for TLS connection to DB

 - [ ] github actions
 - [ ] check with CSRF on exposing the graphiql environment